Election runoff set to cap turbulent year in Guinea-Bissau - Journal du Cameroun

 Embalo denied this and hit back, accusing Pereira of “dipping into the state’s coffers” to finance his election campaign and lashing the PAIGC for mismanaging the economy.

-On the streets of Bissau, some voters questioned by AFP voiced scepticism about the country’s politicians or were critical of the PAIGC.
+On the streets of Bissau this week, some voters questioned by AFP voiced scepticism about the country’s politicians.

-“I don’t trust the sweet-sounding statements made by politicians,” said carpenter Roberto Fo Indi, who said his father had fought in the war of independence “and died in poverty”.

 Suleimane Camara, a teacher who said he had not been paid for six months, lashed out at the PAIGC for being “unable to meet the public’s basic needs”.